jdtheiss/rf_pool/README.md

 within individual receptive fields covering variable areas of the image space.
 Various initializations for the receptive field array are available including uniform, foveated, and tiled.
-Furthermore, rf_pool supports building models with feedforward or Restricted Boltzmann Machine (RBM) layers.
+Furthermore, rf_pool supports building models with feedforward or Restricted Boltzmann Machine (RBM) layers among a variety of other options.